Da3monicgames/Da3monic-Decoder/README.md

 * Basic usage: import required modules, download Da3-Decoder, open Decoder-main.py with Python, and you are good to go.

 ## More Description
-* This program has only been tested on MacOS 10.14.1 with Python version 3.7.
+* This program has only been tested on MacOS 10.14.1.
 Please report to [Da3monic Game Support](da3monicgames@gmail.com) if there's any error.